-SHARP CHEDDAR, a San Juan 24, was badly damaged in a storm here in Bay City in November, 1991.
-The water blew out of the Saginaw River, and the boat bounced on the bottom of its slip for about 18 hours.
-When the boat was removed from the water a couple of days later, the keel actually wiggled back and forth.
+SHARP CHEDDAR needed her liner repaired.
+This San Juan 24 was badly damaged in a storm blew her out of the Saginaw River.
+The boat bounced on the bottom of her slip for about 18 hours.
+When SHARP CHEDDAR was removed from the water a couple of days later, the keel actually wiggled back and forth.
 The keel to keel boss joint looked fine, with absolutely no sign of cracking or damage.
 There was little indication of the severity of the damage, but when the keel wiggled, the bottom of the boat flexed in and out.
-My friend John, who has owned the boat about 15 years, was pretty upset.
+My friend John, who has owned the boat for about 15 years, was pretty upset.
 He was afraid it could not be repaired.

 John and I enlisted the help of Tim Botimer, an old friend of ours who had been puttering with boats for years.
 We then went to work developing a plan for the repair.

-When developing the plan for repair, we decided to cut and remove a section of the liner to ensure a total bond when we replaced it.
+When developing the plan for repairing the liner, we decided to cut and remove a section of it to ensure a total bond when we replaced it.
 The cut lines were laid out so we could reuse the liner section, with the non-skid section intact.
 As it turned out, we did have to cut across the non-skid at the aft end of the cabin.
 We were able to reach through the storage access doors and fasten little pine cleats to the inside of the vertical surfaces which would span the cut.
-We then drilled through the liner and into the cleats, and put sheet metal screws above and below the cut line.
+We then drilled through the boat’s liner and into the cleats and put sheet metal screws above and below the cut line.
 This was a guide to relocate the liner in the proper position when it was replaced.